bjomsan/Dota2-game-analyzer-STRATZ-api/README.md

 # Dota2-game-analyzer-STRATZ-api

 In this project I have used the STRATZ API (https://stratz.com/api) to gather information and some basic analysis on Dota 2 games of a specific account.
 This is created as a web-application that runs on Flask with python/sqlite/html&css.
-In the repository, I have included a short video, demonstrating how the application works as well as some images.
+In the repository, I have included a short video, demonstrating how the application works as well as some images. <br> <br>
+!NB! to run the program you need a token from stratz.com/api in the call_database_data.py file

 ## Files/folders Overview: